 Thanks again for including us.
 SF Indiefest really made me feel that making YEAR was worth the whole effort.

-Films: Audience Awards, Jury Prize
+Films: Audience Awards, Jury Prizes

 Any feature or short no more then 18 months old is eligible for consideration.
+We have no premiere requirements.

 Screenplays in every genre, budget, and theme are invited to compete.